github/docs/content/developers/github-marketplace/using-the-github-marketplace-api-in-your-app/handling-plan-cancellations.md

 When a customer cancels a free or paid plan, your app must perform these steps to complete cancellation:

-1. Deactivate the account of the customer who cancelled their plan.
+1. Deactivate the account of the customer who canceled their plan.
 1. Revoke the OAuth token your app received for the customer.
 1. If your app is an OAuth App, remove all webhooks your app created for repositories.
 1. Remove all customer data within 30 days of receiving the `cancelled` event.